elfketchup/EKVN/EKVN/README.txt

-EKVN - ElfKetchup Visual Novel system
+EKVN - a visual novel framework
 ==================================================================

 EKVN is a framework, built on top of SpriteKit, that can be used to create either